gkerr/IntroCommandLineNGS/exercises/STEP2_alignRNASeqReads.rst

  - Why supply a gtf file to **Tophat**?
  - option ``--no-coverage-search`` in the **Tophat** command will speed things up.
 Why?
  - What are the output files from the **Tophat** aligner?
- - Why assemble transcripts with cufflinks?
  - What is the gtf file and why do I need it?
  - What data does the gtf file contain?
  - What does the last column in the gtf file contain?

-Example 2 - smo.2Lsubset.fastq
+Example 2 - *smo.2Lsubset.fastq
 --------------------------------

 The dataset ``smo.2Lsubset.fastq`` contains reads from a mRNA sample after RNAi knockdown of the `smo <http://flybase.org/reports/FBgn0003444.html>`_ gene, in the *Drosophila melanogaster* cell line, S2.
-The smo gene is found on chromosome 2L of the *Drosophila melanogaster* genome.
+The *smo* gene is found on chromosome 2L of the *Drosophila melanogaster* genome.
 Once again we will restrict our analysis to a single chromosome.

 Your task is to align the reads from the to the 2L chromosome